Riskified/dynamic-environment/README.md

 You should now have the right versions of the tools installed.
 As long as you installed _asdf_ correctly, and you're running from within the repository root you'll be using the right versions.

-Here are other tools, that while not required, can make life easier:
+Here are other tools that while not required, can make life easier:

 * `kubectl`: Make sure it's a version that matches our cluster version according to the [version skew policy][skew] (if you don't want to mess with multiple versions, and you're using minikube